Software-Engineering-Folks/RecipeRecommender/README.md

 ## Troubleshooting and Support
 Common issues observed and solutions:<br>
 1. Sometimes there would be vulnerabilities found in the backend, so fix it by running 'npm install nodemon --save-dev', because npm audit fix --force won't fix it.
+2. The Auth0 login may occasionally experience callback errors if specific URLs aren’t specified on the application page.
+If you encounter this issue, ensure you add the hosting address to the allowed callback URLs </br>
 Facing other issues with the application?
 Mail us - [software.72.engineering@gmail.com](software.72.engineering@gmail.com)